The Best Money Market Accounts for October 2023

 A money market account is similar to a savings account, except it may also offer a debit card or check-writing capability to facilitate withdrawals.

-The ability to use money in the account by writing checks and using a debit card makes a money market account particularly effective for your emergency fund or as a place to hold funds in between investments.
+Using money in the account by writing checks and using a debit card makes a money market account particularly effective for your emergency fund or as a place to hold funds between investments.

 Like an online savings account, online money market accounts typically earn higher yields safely.
-What’s more, most are offered by banks and credit unions that are insured up to $250,000 by the FDIC or NCUA.
+Moreover, banks offer most credit unions insured up to $250,000 by the FDIC or NCUA.

 Savings and money market accounts fall under Federal Reserve Board Regulation D, which limits withdrawals to six per month.